---

 ## Local development

-Run all services together locally, without authenticating with the Vercel Cloud, by adding the `-L` flag (short for `--local`):
+To run everything locally without authenticating with the Vercel Cloud, add the `-L` flag (short for `--local`):

 ```bash filename="Terminal"